 Credit Card Debt Relief

-We provide legal assistance to people in Connecticut who drowning in credit card debt and need debt relief.
-If you are facing legal action because of your credit cards, read on to find out more about how we will help you get your finances back on track through bankruptcy.
+We provide legal services to people with credit card debt near Hartford and New Haven Connecticut through chapter 7, chapter 11 and chapter 13 bankruptcy.
+If you are facing legal action because of you owe money on your credit cards, read on to find out more about how our services will help you get your finances back on track.